 PhD students learn how to conduct a research project in an independent manner.
 They will also gain competence in interpreting scientific data, presenting them, and putting them into a general context.
 PhD students participate at national and international scientific meetings in order to broaden their knowledge and to establish a scientific and social network.

-PhD students in the Department of Biology are remunerated according to standards of the Faculty of Science.
+PhD students in the Department of Biology are remunerated according to standards of the Faculty of Science and Medicine.

 To register to the doctoral programme, candidates select a laboratory in which they plan to carry out their PhD.
 They read the relevant publications and then contact the group leader to ask for a possible opening.

-Alternatively, candidates look for openings that are posted by the FGLS.
+Alternatively, candidates look for openings that are posted by the FGLM.
 The selection procedure is carried out twice a year.
 It comprises a 15-minute oral presentation and discussions with the various group leaders.

 A non-exhaustive list of laboratories includes: